NullVoxPopuli/eslint-configs/README.md

 **Node**

-This config is native ES Modules, and cjs is allowed via files with the *.cjs extension.
+This config looks at your package.json to determine if your project is CommonJS or ES Modules.
 ```js
 // .eslintrc.js
 'use strict';